achristrophe/xcx_vulkan_resolution_flicker_1440p_fix/README.md

 Single-Core, Multi-Core recompiler does not seem to make an impact.
 Neither does the 60fps mod or other mods.

 ------
-Fix: Rendering base game at 1440p, but rendering in-game shopping menu lower (native: 720p):
+Fix: Rendering base game at 1440p, but rendering in-game shopping menu model at lower native 720p:
 ![Fix](img/render_low.png)
 ![Fix](img/render_low_thumb.png)